 The new millennium saw the sale of the paper conversion division to a new company ‘Frelor Packaging Ltd’.
 This has now enabled us to concentrate wholly on the Tube Division and with the extra space we have already bought a new high speed winder.

 The Company diversified from Spiral Wound Tubes by purchasing a new Convolute Winder capable of making large diameter tubes and increasing further our product range.

 The Company re-negotiates a new lease enabling Currans to stay at the site in East Tilbury.
 The company has also undergone major building renovations and improvements with expenditure on four state of the art new tube winders.

 Two of our larger winders are upgraded with improved winding heads and cutting units.

-2 old machines are now replaced by a single new high speed winder.
+Two older machines are now replaced by a single new high speed winder.

 With the aid of our Health and Safety Consultants, the Company makes improvements in all areas regarding HS.
 The buildings undergo further improvements enhancing the daily lives of our employees.

 The Company places an order for a new Perkin winder replacing a 25 year old machine Perkin machine.

 The Company proudly takes delivery of a new state of the art tube cutting machine from Brodbeck.
 The fully automated high precision cutter brings us up to date with state of the art technology.